1,000+ Opportunities

 hl=en)

-Based on current listing details, eligibility includes: College graduates with undergraduate degrees in Bible, theology, or ministry who have distinguished themselves academically and practically through service and ministry in a local church or community.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: College graduates with undergraduate degrees in Bible, theology, or ministry who have distinguished themselves academically and practically through service and ministry in a local church or community.
+Confirm the full requirements in the official notice before applying.